-We are a year into the Covid pandemic, and if you are anything like me you are tired of seeing the inside of your own house.
-You are bored of walking the same neighborhood loop with your dog and you’ve memorized every detail within a three mile radius of your home.
+We are a couple of years into the big-separation-of-humans, and if you are anything like me you are tired of seeing the inside of your own house.
+You are bored of walking the same neighborhood loop with your dog and you’ve memorized every detail within a three-mile radius of your home.
 Maybe you’ve even named all of the local cats and you think the squirrels in your yard are out to get you, or is that just me?
 But wait!
 What’s that??
 The sound of melting snow!
 The feel of sun on your face!
 You can begin to hope again because, thank goodness, it’s almost summer!
 You start watching adventure videos on YouTube of amazing mountain climbers and white water rafters as you begin to daydream about the amazing adventures you will go on this summer.
 Maybe this year you will finally climb that mountain on your bucket list, go backpacking for the first (or hundredth) time, or just try to get out every weekend for a hike.
 Before you plan your summer of adventures however, make sure to give some thought to spring training.
 I know, if you could just always stay in peak-bagging shape, the world would be a better place, but spring training doesn’t have to be a drag!
 Instead, turn your spring training into a challenge.
 Here at Advanced Primate, which is based in Boise, Idaho, our favorite spring training regime includes conquering the Grand Slam Challenge.

 When looking for hiking recommendations near Boise, Idaho, the best place to start is with Tom Lopez.
 Tom is a well known Idaho climber and author of Idaho: a Climbing Guide.
 Tom is also the creator of the Grand Slam challenge, which he has been using as his spring training regime since the 90s.
 The Grand Slam consists of four summits with trailheads all within an hour drive of Boise: Cervidae, Kepros, Shaw, and Heinen.
 Below is a short blurb about each of the four hikes in order that Tom recommends hiking.
 For further information on these hikes, as well as directions to each trailhead, visit Tom’s website.
 If you don’t live in Boise however, don’t fret!
 Check out the basics of these four summits and look for similar hiking opportunities near you.
 Find your own grand slam to keep things exciting this spring.
 So grab a hiking pack and a water bottle, and get excited my friends, it’s time to get outside again.